Updated December 2015

 Our fully accredited campuses are located in five of the seven largest metropolitan areas in the western half of the country.
 The regional campus approach allows students to receive theological training without leaving their ministry setting, and allows Golden Gate Seminary to contextualize education.

 • Southern California (SCC) Brea, California – Surrounded by mountains, beaches, desert and millions of people, Golden Gate Southern California Campus began providing theological education to church leaders in the Los Angeles area in 1973.
 Today, students attend classes at the campus in North Orange County and an extension site at Saddleback Community Church.
 The Southern California area provides an excellent context for learning and ministry within a multitude of cultures.
 With diversity in the ministry and the classroom, students are prepared for global, urban and rural ministries.
-The campus is staffed by a director, three administrative support persons, four full-time faculty and library staff.
+The campus is staffed by a site coordinator, two administrative support persons, five full-time faculty and library staff.

 • Pacific Northwest (PNWC) Vancouver, Washington – Established in 1980, this is the Seminary’s first regional campus founded outside of California.
 It offers accredited courses in the facilities of the Northwest Baptist Convention in Vancouver, Washington to those living in Washington, Oregon, Idaho and Alaska.
 The region is known for its natural beauty including the snow-capped Cascade mountain range, the high deserts of Eastern Oregon and Washington, as well as hundreds of miles of rugged coastline.
 The campus is staffed by a director, an administrative assistant, two full-time faculty, and library staff.

-• Rocky Mountain (RMC) Centennial, Colorado – Formed in 1996 through a partnership between Colorado churches and the Colorado Baptist General Convention, the campus is easily accessible to students and church leaders in the greater Denver metropolitan area.
-In addition, students attend from Wyoming, Montana, New Mexico and Utah.
-Classes, offices and the library are all housed in the offices of the Colorado Baptist General Convention.
-This enables students to interact with state denominational leaders as well as with leaders within the Southern Baptist Convention at large.
+• Rocky Mountain (RMC) Centennial, Colorado – Formed in 1996 through a partnership between Colorado churches and the Colorado Baptist General Convention, the campus is easily accessible to students and church leaders in the greater Denver metropolitan area and the front range of Colorado.
+In addition, students attend from Wyoming, Montana, New Mexico, Oklahoma and Utah.
+Classes, offices and the library are all housed in the building of the Colorado Baptist General Convention.
+This enables students to interact with state leaders as well as with leaders within the Southern Baptist Convention at large.
 The combined resources of these two agencies assure that there is a long-term commitment to the stability and success of each student at this campus.
 Resident staff includes a director, one faculty, an administrative assistant and library staff.

-• Twenty-eight percent of enrolled students annually receive partial scholarships from donor-contributed funds.
+• Forty percent of enrolled students annually receive partial scholarships from donor-contributed funds.

 Dr. Jeff Iorg is the seventh president of Golden Gate Baptist Theological Seminary.
 He is a graduate of Hardin-Simmons University (B.A.), Midwestern Baptist Theological Seminary (M.Div.), and Southwestern Baptist Theological Seminary (D.Min.).